wg-easy/wg-easy/README.md

 ## Options

-These options can be configured by setting environment variables using `-e KEY="VALUE"` in the `docker run` command.
+These options can be configured by setting environment variables using `-e KEY="VALUE"` in the `docker run` command or by adding additional lines in the format `- KEY=VALUE` in the `environment` section if using Compose.

 | Env | Default | Example | Description |
 | - | - | - | - |